-In this tutorial, we will show you how to enable https in WordPress, so you can connect to your website securely over SSL.
+In this tutorial, we will show you how to enable https in WordPress, so you can connect to your website securely using an SSL certificate.
 For more information, see our guide titled “What is SSL and why is it important?“

 WARNING: You will need an SSL Certificate before attempting to complete this tutorial.